-Altitude: 654 m asl
+Altitude: 654 m a.s.l.

-The municipality of Silz is located in the Inntal valley between Telfs and Imst, only 5 km from the Oetztal valley.
-In the 19th century several inhabitants emigrated to Peru and founded the village Pozuzo at the Rio Huancabamba.
-Still today Silz and the Peruvian village are partner localities and keep in touch.
+Silz is located in the Inn Valley between Telfs and Imst, only a few km from the Oetztal valley.
+In the 19th century, several inhabitants emigrated to Peru and founded the village Pozuzo at the Rio Huancabamba.
+Still today, both villages are partner localities and keep in touch.
 Today, the most powerful generating station of the Eastern Alps is located at Silz, the generating station group Sellrain-Silz.
 Part of it is the generating station Silz-Kühtai, which offers interesting guided tours.

 A particular attraction are the Silzer Innau meadows in the west of the village.
 The protected area is habitat for several rare bird species such as the sandpiper bird, the nightingale and the short-toed tree-creeper.
-Also two sights are worth to be visited, on the one hand the parish church of Silz, on the other hand the St. Petersberg castle, which is the symbol of Silz: It was constructed by the House of Welf as support point in order to administer the properties of Tyrol.
-At the end of the 19th century, when the castle had already changed hand several time, the Emperor Franz Josef I had the castle reconstructed after a devastating fire.
-For a certain period of time it also served as recreation centre and base hospital.
-In 1965 it was transformed into a preceptory by the order of the canon regular “Heiliges Kreuz”.
+St. Petersberg Castle, however, is the symbol of Silz: It was constructed by the House of Welf as support point in order to administer the properties of Tyrol.
+At the end of the 19th century, Franz Joseph I of Austria acquired the castle.
+For a certain period of time, it also served as recreation centre and base hospital.
+In 1965, it was transformed into a monastery.